 Jerril Rechter joined the Champions of Change Coalition in 2018, as a member of the National 2015 Group.
 Jerril is also a member of the Champions of Change Sport group.

-Jerril is a Director of the Western Bulldogs Football Club, an Adviser of the Male Champions of Change National Group, Advisor to the World Health Organization and recent past Chair of the International Network of Health Promotion Foundations and Chair Justice Health Ministerial Advisory Council.
+Jerril is a Director of the Western Bulldogs Football Club, a Member of the Champions of Change National 2015 Group, Advisor to the World Health Organization and recent past Chair of the International Network of Health Promotion Foundations and Chair Justice Health Ministerial Advisory Council.

 Her leadership contributions have been recognised in the Australian Financial Review and Westpac 100 Women of Influence Awards; Winner, Victorian Telstra Businesswoman of the Year Award (Victorian Government and Academia); Finalist, National NAB Women’s Agenda Leadership Awards; Recognised Top 50 Public Sector Women (Victoria).